-Front pannel button functionalty will be changed by the front panel mode set in the settings tab of the desktop software.
+Front panel button functionalty depends on the front panel mode set in the Settings Tab of the desktop software.
+The button function in each mode is listed below:

-Control Function Momentary On Tracking: Output is active while pressed Pulse: Starts the pulse output, if pulse is not "Continuous" output will go to standby once "Number of Pulses" is reached.
-Frequency Modulation: Starts the frequency modulation output.
-Disabled: Nothing Amplitude Amplitude control, "Use Remote Amplitude" must be enabled in software On / Off Tracking: Output is active while pressed
+Control Function Momentary On Tracking Mode: Output is enabled momentarily when pressed.
+Pulse Mode: Starts the pulse output, if pulse is not "Continuous", the system will revert to standby once "Number of Pulses" is reached.
+Frequency Modulation: Starts the frequency modulated output.
+Disabled: Nothing Amplitude Sets the output amplitude.
+Only active when "Use Remote Amplitude" is enabled in the software front page.

-Pulse : Pulse output is active, "Continuous" is ignored.
-Frequency Modulation : Frequency modulation output is active.

-Disabled: Nothing

-Shutdown Tracking/Pulse/Frequency Modulation: Output is disabled, and device is

-unlocked.

-Disabled: Nothing

-Power Turns the power on

-Connector Description USB Connection to PC, requires a Type A to Type B cable (included) RS485 RS485 interface, suits Amphenol TJ0331530000G connector Control External logic control, see notes [1] Screw HV Output Suits Amphenol TJ0431530000G connector, see notes [2] LEMO HV Output Suits LEMO 0B.302 Connector (e.g. FGG.0B.302.CLAD42)
+On / Off Tracking Mode : Output state is toggled when pressed.
+Pulse Mode : Pulse output is enabled, the "Continuous" setting is ignored.
+Frequency Modulation : Frequency modulation output is enabled.
+Disabled : Nothing Shutdown All Modes: Output is disabled.
+Also unlocks the amplifier, if it has been locked for front panel control.
+Disabled: Nothing (not recommended due to possible safety hazard) Power Connector Turns the power on Description USB Connection to PC, requires a Type A to Type B cable (included) RS485 RS485 interface, suits Amphenol TJ0331530000G connector Control External logic control, see notes [1] Screw HV Output Suits Amphenol TJ0431530000G connector, see notes [2]